StephenKanaski/SQL_Analysis/README.md

 # SQL_Analysis
-Analyzed employoee data using SQL queries
+Analyzed employoee data using SQL queries.

 Developed a schema to connect multiple tables